warte67/SDOM/docs/progress.md

 - ☐ Prototype **SVG renderer integration** for next-gen asset pipeline.
 - ☐ Add **Lua phase-2 tests** to validate runtime ↔ registry synchronization.
 - ☐ Expand **developer wiki** with `DataRegistry` flow diagrams and generator documentation.
-- ☐ Move earlier daily logs to the archives and update cross-linkages.
-“A ten-day: a period of time scientifically defined as ‘when I get around to it.’”
 - ☐ Add comments and Doxygen tags for modified scripts (`compile`, `dox`, `gen_version.sh`).
 - ☐ Begin implementation of the new **EditBox / IME input system**.